 Watering Shasta Daisy in Pots

 Proper watering is essential for keeping Shasta Daisy healthy and flourishing in pots.
 Water the plants deeply and regularly to ensure that the soil stays evenly moist but is not waterlogged.
 Generally, Shasta Daisies in pots should be watered once or twice a week, depending on the weather and soil conditions.
-In hot, dry weather, the plants may need water more frequently to prevent the soil from drying out.
+In hot, dry weather, the plants may need water every few days to prevent the soil from drying out.
 Conversely, gardeners may water the plants less regularly during heavy rain or high humidity periods.

 To determine when to water, stick your finger about an inch into the soil.
 It is time to water if the soil feels dry at that depth.
 If the soil is still moist, wait a few more days before watering again.
 Avoid getting the plant's leaves wet, as this can promote fungal growth.